SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ### Workaround

 These orphaned download files are typically very small (at most a few kilobytes).
 They can be removed manually through the device’s storage settings or will eventually be reclaimed automatically by the system.

+## Offline playback fails due to media selection picking variants declared in the master playlist but not available offline (FB24445920)

+When playing a downloaded stream offline (e.g. Airplane mode with no WiFi access), the player may incorrectly attempt to load variants declared in the master playlist but not available offline.
+This makes playback fail with a network error ("The Internet connection appears to be offline") since the player incorrectly attempts to load a variant not available locally from the network instead.

+### Workaround

+Use `DownloadMediaSelectionPreference.all` to download all languages. `DownloadMediaSelectionPreference.automatic` generally works as well, provided users do not change their device language after downloading the content.

+## The system video view might present options unavailable for offline playback (FB24446455)

+When playing downloaded content, `SystemVideoView` might present options that are not available for offline playback.
+Selecting one of these options can trigger unexpected network activity or cause playback to stall while attempting to load content that is unavailable offline.

+### Workaround

+No workaround is available yet.